 So the question becomes, what is your why?

 The best place to describe your ‘why’ is in the introduction letter at the beginning of your proposal.
-For a great example of an introduction letter, check out this cleaning services proposal template created by Proposify.
+For a great example of an introduction letter, check out this free cleaning services proposal template created by Proposify.

 This is probably the most important “do” on the list.
 How you’re different from the competition shouldn’t live in just one specific section, five pages in.
 It shouldn’t be subtly hinted at, as if you’re afraid someone might notice you do things differently.